-- It is important to rotate any item you are baking in the oven to ensure evenness. - It is recommended to bake one rack at a time.
-If you do bake with more than one rack, be sure to rotate both the baking trays and their rack positions halfway through bake time. - To ensure even flow of air when using baking tray or other utensils, do not slide tray to the back of oven.
+- It is important to rotate any item you are baking in the oven to ensure even cooking. - It is recommended to bake one rack at a time.
+If you do bake with more than one rack, be sure to rotate both the baking tray and the rack positions halfway through bake time. - To ensure even flow of air when using baking tray or other utensils, do not slide tray to the back of oven.
 Leave about 1 to 2 inches of air space around all sides of each pan for even air circulation. - Make sure the wire racks are in the desired position before you turn on the oven. - Bake on the shortest time suggested and check for doneness before adding more time.
-A stainless steel knife inserted into the center of the baked item should come out clean when done. - See reference charts on pages 21-23 for recommended baking times and temperatures. - When baking pastry, browning is most successful when you use metallic bakeware as opposed to glass or ceramic. - Both the convection bake, roast and the rotisserie functions create the finest tastes in meats and poultry with minimal ingredients and simple preparation.
+Baked goods are done when a stainless steel knife inserted into the center of the baked item comes out clean. - See reference charts on pages 23-24 for recommended baking times and temperatures.

+- When baking pastry, browning is most successful when you use metallic bakeware as opposed to glass or ceramic. - Both the convection bake, roast and the rotisserie functions create the finest tastes in meats and poultry with minimal ingredients and simple preparation.
 One easy rule of thumb to create a quick and easy meal is to match a type of meat, poultry or fish with complementary fresh herbs, a touch of olive oil, and some salt and pepper.
 Simply chop some garlic and a handful or two of a fresh herb, and mix with some olive oil.
 Rub on the meat or fish and allow to marinate if time allows (for at least a half hour).

 Either way, right before placing item in the oven, sprinkle with salt and pepper.

-Some examples of potential flavor combinations are: Poultry: rosemary, thyme, basil, garlic, lemon Beef: oregano, rosemary, thyme, mustard, garlic
+Some examples of potential flavor combinations are:

+Poultry: rosemary, thyme, basil, garlic, lemon

+Beef: oregano, rosemary, thyme, mustard, garlic